What Is a Solder Bridge? Best Practices in PCB Design

 The CAD tools in your PCB design software can be used to easily create a schematic symbol and a PCB footprint for a solder bridge jumper.
-In the example above, I’ve created two symbols and PCB footprints; one pair is for the bridged jumper, and the other pair is for the unbridged jumper.
-My schematic symbols for the jumpers shown in the above layout can be seen in the image below.
+In the example above, I’ve created two symbols and PCB footprints; one pair is for the bridged jumper, and the other pair is for the unbridged PCB jumper.
+My schematic symbols for the PCB jumpers shown in the above layout can be seen in the image below.
 By simply swapping the bridged and unbridged jumpers, I can easily create a new board with different circuit blocks activated or deactivated.

-A solder bridge jumper is a great way to make a board configurable.
+Well, they are a great way to make a board configurable.
 By “configurable,” I mean that a single board design can be produced with defined layout and routing, but the signal paths involved can be chosen during assembly.
-A designer can create a PCB layout that is used for multiple variants by carefully selecting where to place different jumpers.
+A designer can create a PCB bridge layout that is used for multiple variants by carefully selecting where to place different PCB jumpers.

-A solder bridge jumper can be placed on different signal paths to open or close a circuit, depending on if it is needed for a particular peripheral.
-To close the jumper, simply place a small amount of solder between the two pads to be bridged.
-This creates a closed circuit and allows current to flow across the jumper to a downstream component.
+They can be placed on different signal paths to open or close a circuit, depending on if it is needed for a particular peripheral.
+To close the PCB jumper, simply place a small amount of solder paste between the two pads to be bridged.
+This creates a closed circuit and allows current to flow across the PCB jumper to a downstream component.
 This takes a bit of creative routing on the front end.
 Still, it allows the designer to create multiple variants of a single layout, rather than producing additional layouts for each variant.

-The most important thing to think about when choosing to place solder bridge jumpers in your layout is who will assemble your board, if you need to configure your board after assembly, or if your manufacturer can accommodate variants of the same board in a panel.
-If you’re using 0 Ohm resistors or you plan to solder your jumper closed, your fabricator might act like the sky is falling when you ask them to DNP different components on different boards in the same panel.
+The most important thing to think about when choosing to place them in your layout is who will assemble your board, if you need to configure your board after assembly, or if your manufacturer can accommodate variants of the same board in a panel.
+If you’re using 0 Ohm resistors or you plan to solder your PCB jumper closed, your fabricator might act like the sky is falling when you ask them to DNP different components on different boards in the same panel.
 If you want to avoid a long explanation for your fabricator (as I recently experienced), you’re better off using the copper-bridged jumpers I’ve shown above.

 You need to pay careful attention to routing in your schematic and PCB layout to make easy use of solder bridge jumpers.
 In addition, pay attention to the following design points.

 If you plan to place a 0 Ohm resistor or solder on a transmission line, you should use it very close to the driver’s end.
-If the jumper is placed far from the driver and left open, you’ve just created an open transmission line, which will act as an antenna at specific frequencies.
+If the PCB jumper is placed far from the driver and left open, you’ve just created an open transmission line, which will act as an antenna at specific frequencies.
 Placing the jumper close to the driver ensures that the leftover copper will not act as a transmission line if the jumper is left open.